The Providers Guide To EBT and SNAP in Massachusetts

 My family can’t afford other basic needs besides food.

-If you have a child who’s 18 or younger, you may qualify for cash assistance through the Temporary Assistance for Needy Families (TANF) program.
+If you have a child who’s 18 or younger, you may qualify for cash assistance through the TAFDC program.

 TANF provides monthly cash assistance to help families with children get by during tough times.